CODE SECURITY

 • DAST and API scanning are priced separately (not included in the flat rate)

-• Some runtime-specific reachability gaps for niche languages
+• Some runtime-specific reachability gaps for highly specific workflows

 • "Unlimited" doesn't always mean everything is included.
 Watch for add-ons